 Q: Where is the Lomi composter made?

-A: It’s made at Pela’s production facility in China, but ships to customers from the Pela facility in Canada.
+A: It’s made at Pela’s production facility in China.

 Q: How quickly does Lomi work?

-A: Its shortest mode takes under 6 hours to reduce the contents of the bin by almost 80%.
+A: Its shortest mode takes under 6 hours to reduce the bin’s contents by almost 80%.

 Q: What are Lomi pods?